CodyMathis123/RDP-Connect/README.md

     - The scenario here is for a user naming convention such as below.
 A regex replace / wildcard lookup can provide a user with a list of their accounts from the DB, as well as a list of endpoints for each account
          1. Standard Account: User
          2. Eleveated Account: User-A
+* 'Custom' endpoint, to allow for entering your own device name

 ![Imgur](https://i.imgur.com/wYdpJw1.png)